ida5428/ascii-text-banner/README.md

 ## Features
 - Render text into ASCII art
 - Optional scrolling effect
-- More features such as outputting files and multiple fonts coming soon!
 - Upcoming features: file output and support for multiple built-in and custom fonts!

 ## Dependencies